Emily-0616/octopus/GitCracken/README.md

 $ yarn gitcracken patcher backup unpack patch
 ```

-## Notice

-### It need to refresh the GitKraken account information after this patch

-This patch will modify your license while GitKraken fetching your profile.
-So if you still got free edition, you should re-login your GitKraken account.

-Please ensure the communication with GitKraken server.
-Somebody may blocked the GitKraken server by the DNS or hosts file, please comment out or remove it temporarily.

-If you still got free edition after re-login.
-Deleting the local profile might help.
-(Usually the path is `%appdata%\.gitkraken` for Windows, or `~/.gitkraken` for Linux or macOS)

-### On macOS you should patch GitKraken after first launch.

-There is a quarantine flag while downloading an App from Internet.
-If you changed it before the first launch, macOS will think the App was broken.

-If you already do that, you can execute `sudo xattr -rd com.apple.quarantine /Application/GitKraken.app` to remove quarantine flag.

-Search `macos quarantine` for more details.

-### This patch only works with GitKraken 7.7.0 and later

 ## Disable Automatic Update (Useful only when not using Gitkraken On-Premise Serverless Client)